Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 If you already speak Spanish, probably learning Italian will be relatively easier.

-If your native language is German, then you may find English easier than Italian.
+If you speak German, then you may find English easier than the Italian language.

 For instance, in terms of verbs, Italian is richer.
 It has a complex verb conjugation system.
 English doesn’t.
 So, we could argue Italian is harder.